-Her main arguments against chewing the gum are: 1) the cost of the gum; 2) the worry that she’ll always have enough gum; 3) possible dental issues caused by the gum; and 4) the sense of failure she feels by relying on this crutch.
+Her main arguments against chewing the gum are: 1) the cost of the gum; 2) the worry that she won’t have enough gum on her person; 3) possible dental issues caused by the gum; and 4) the sense of failure she feels by relying on this crutch.
 Moreover, there is no guarantee that the gum will minimize her anxiety or depression, although there is some reason to think it will.

 Now let’s consider her arguments against using the gum.
 If you can’t afford it, then you can’t buy the gum.
 In her case, she can afford it, although the $60 or so a month is costly.
 The worry about having the gum readily available is a reasonable one, although it isn’t any different from worry about having any other kind of medicine with you.
 That is a small price to pay if a medicine is effective.
 As for oral health, the evidence suggests it has no ill effects, at least as far as I can tell.

 The fourth argument is particularly interesting, but I think ultimately fallacious.
 There are many “crutches” people use to get by including, but not limited to alcohol, tobacco, food, sex, religion, therapy, and exercise.
 We also depend on things for our well-being like air, water, medicine, and more.
 If something helps you live better and doesn’t hurt anyone else, why not utilize the help?
 In fact, given that our behavior affects others, we may be morally obligated to do what’s necessary to help ourselves so as to be in a better position to help others.